HVAC, Business Tips

 “Face-to-face interactions that educate customers are therefore the most effective marketing technique for HVAC contractors.”

-HVAC maintenance agreements increase your technician’s opportunities to educate customers on home energy and air quality upgrades or HVAC equipment replacements, resulting in more year-round sales.
+HVAC maintenance agreements increase your technician’s opportunities to provide peace of mind, plus educate customers on their air conditioner or heat pump, home energy and air quality upgrades, and HVAC equipment replacements, resulting in more year-round sales.

 5. Reward successful sales

 HVAC maintenance agreements can incentivize technicians to improve performance.
 Reward bonuses and team recognition for new or renewed service contracts, as well as financial rewards for any upgrades or replacement sales made during an annual maintenance visit.

 When Chris Hunter ran his own HVAC, plumbing, and electrical company, he gave technicians who sold HVAC maintenance contracts first rights to that customer and residual earnings tied to current contracts.

 “For every service agreement/club membership that a tech sells, they get the first right to go service that customer,” says Hunter, who now serves as Director of Customer Relations at ServiceTitan.
 “That’s helpful to the techs during slow times of the year, plus they get a residual SPIFF as the years go on.”